martin-mfg/openapi-generator/samples/schema/petstore/ktorm/README.md

-# org.openapitools.database - Kotlin database library for OpenAPI Petstore
+# org.openapitools.database - Kotlin database library for Some example

 ## Requires